mikhailknyazev/automation-samples/README.md

 + rm -rf automation-samples/
 ```

-Have a look at the newly retrieved playbook and rulebook files in the same folder:
+Have a look at the newly retrieved playbooks / rulebooks in the same folder:

 `[devops@ansible-engine ~]$ ls -t1`
 ```